bbauska/W3Cx-2of5/README.md

 </p>

-To help developers make these decisions consciously rather than accidentally, <a href="https://developer.mozilla.org/">MDN Web Docs</a> provides browser compatibility tables in its documentation pages, so that when looking up a feature you’re considering for your project, you know exactly which browsers will support it.
+To help developers make these decisions consciously rather than accidentally, <a href="https://developer.mozilla.org/" target="_blank">MDN Web Docs</a> provides browser compatibility tables in its documentation pages, so that when looking up a feature you’re considering for your project, you know exactly which browsers will support it.

 <h3>External resources</h3>
 <ul>
-<li><a href="https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/">MDN browser compatibility data: Taking the guesswork out of web
+<li><a href="https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/" target="_blank">MDN browser compatibility data: Taking the guesswork out of web
     compatibility</a),</li>
-<li><a href="https://hacks.mozilla.org/2019/09/caniuse-and-mdn-compat-data-collaboration/">Caniuse and MDN compatibility data
+<li><a href="https://hacks.mozilla.org/2019/09/caniuse-and-mdn-compat-data-collaboration/" target="_blank">Caniuse and MDN compatibility data
     collaboration</a>.</li>
 </ul>